-Constance Shaw is a dance star on Broadway, Joseph Rivington Reynolds is a keen fan of her.
-After she is fed up with her friend, she meets Joseph and marries him, because she thinks he is the owner of a mine.
-But that's a missunderstanding, he works at a cleaning shop.
-After disturbing rehearsals he is thrown out of the theater, but when he sneaks in again, he discovers his boss talking about a bomb they want to set in the theater to blow up an ammunition store next door.
+Constance Shaw is a dance star on Broadway, Joseph Rivington Renolds is a keen fan of her.
+After she is fed up with her fiance, she meets Joseph and marries him, because she thinks he is the owner of a mine.
+But that's a misunderstanding, he works at a cleaning shop.
+After disturbing rehearsals he is thrown out of the theater, but when he sneaks in again, he discovers an actor talking about a bomb he wants to set in the theater to blow up an ammunition store next door.
 Written by

 Stephan Eichenberg <firstname.lastname@example.org>

 Come for Red Skelton, Stay for Eleanor Powell, Lena Horne, and Hazel Scott